cake-cutter/cakecutter/README.md

 ## How to find cakes

-You can find cakes for your use case on [Cakes.run](https://cakes.run).
+You can find cakes for your use cases on [Cakes.run](https://cakes.run).
 You can also publish cakes yourself.

 ## Read the docs!
-Read the [Docs](http://docs.cakes.run) to learn how to use the cli, create and publish cakes yourself.
+Read the [Docs](http://docs.cakes.run) to learn how to use the cli and how to create and publish cakes yourself.

 Find cakes made by other users on [Cakes.run](https://cakes.run)

 ## Contributing
-Cakecutter is *fully* open source.
+Cakecutter is *completely* open source.
 If you want to contribute, please create an issue on the appropriate [repository](https://github.com/cake-cutter) and we will assign the task to someone (or you).

-## Help and community
+## Help and the community
 If you need any help, or want to ask questions, or suggest features, please head over to the [Discussions tab](https://github.com/cake-cutter/cc/discussions)

-You can also join our [Discord server](https://discord.gg/z7MZYhmx6w) where we have a community of developers, ready to help you out.
+You can also join our [Discord server](https://discord.gg/z7MZYhmx6w) where we have a community of developers ready to help you out.